 About Missing Logs

-The system has an alert that can help track missing logs for Drivers (defaulted to the last 45 days).
+The system has an alert that can help track missing logs for Drivers.
 If even one log is missing during that time frame, the alert will reflect for the driver.
 If a company is just getting started, as logs are entered, the alert should reduce.

 Things That Can Help You Reduce the Volume